EntelectChallenge/2015-SpaceInvaders-TestHarness/README.md

 Provided all the tests pass, you should find the coverage report in `SpaceInvadersTest\bin\debug\coverage\index.html`.

 ## Release Notes
+### v1.0.1 - 24/04/2015
+* Bugs fixed:
+  * A life is now deducted on ship spawning instead of player death which should give a consistent 1 ship & 3 lives, regardless of how they are used.
+  * Player.CopyAndFlip now also copies the:
+    * AlienFactory
+    * MissileController (thanks to @leppie)
+    * Ship
+  * Should no longer crash if the terminal is too small to render the game - instead falls back on scrolling output.
+  * Now correctly changes the process name to /bin/bash on Linux.
+  * Fixed MoveNotOnMapException that sometimes happened when spawning aliens (thanks to @leppie).
+* Minor features:
+  * On Linux the TestHarness will try to use run.sh instead of run.bat.
+Example files have been added to all sample bots and they will also be tagged as version 1.0.1.

 ### v1.0.0 - 09/04/2015
 Changelog:
 * Initial release.